-Pickard assembled a group of exceptionally talented male and female china painters, many who emigrated from Europe, to work at his studio.
-Additionally he hired a number of artists from the Art Institute of Chicago.
-Initially, all the porcelain blanks were purchased from European manufacturers, until Pickard's son Austin came to work at the company and made the decision to begin manufacturing the blank plates and dishes.
-In 1930 the first china was produced by the Pickard company.
+BRIEF HISTORY: Pickard, Inc. is a family owned business that to this day makes high quality, hand crafted china for distribution world-wide.
+The business was started by Wilder Pickard in Edgerton, Wisconsin in 1893, where he offered his customers hand painted giftware, artware, and high-quality dinnerware.
+Wilder Pickard moved his company to Chicago in 1897, calling it the Pickard China Studio, and continued to specialize in hand decorated dessert, tea sets, and dinnerware.
+Pickard assembled a group of exceptionally talented male and female china painters, many of whom emigrated from Europe, to work at his studio.
+In addition, Pickard hired numerous artists from the Art Institute of Chicago.
+Initially, all Pickardís porcelain blanks were purchased from European manufacturers, until 1930 when Pickardís son Austin started the production of china blanks.
 Eventually a production facility was opened in Antioch, Illinois, where the same formulation is still used today by Pickard to produce its fine china.
 The Pickard Company has a reputation for producing porcelain wares of the highest quality and artistry.